Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 Are lab-grown diamonds real?
 Compare for yourself and guess which is a lab diamond.

-This question gets asked a lot.
+We get asked this question a lot.
 And the answer is: It depends.

-A jeweler cannot tell if a diamond is lab-grown using standard gemological observations or equipment.
+A jeweler cannot tell if a diamond is lab-created using standard gemological observations or equipment.
 Instead, diamonds must be sent to specialized laboratories that perform intricate tests.

 Some jewelers may have equipment that can measure some trace elements, which are often present in mined diamonds.
 The simplest approach is to use ultraviolet fluorescence detectors (UVF).
 However, as you can learn in our guide to lab-grown diamond fluorescence, lab-created diamonds rarely exhibit fluorescence caused by the trace elements that mined diamonds contain.